-Voting and comments made at the company's 2011 Annual General Meeting
+Voting and comments made at the company's last Annual General Meeting

-Grant Thornton CLEARR Example Ltd received more than 90% of "yes" votes on its remuneration report for the 2011 financial year.
-The company did not receive any specific feedback at the AGM on its remuneration report.
+Grant Thornton CLEARR Example Ltd received more than 90% of 'yes' votes on its Remuneration Report for the financial year ending 31 December 2012.
+The company received no specific feedback on its Remuneration Report at the Annual General Meeting.